gremo/GremoBuzzBundle/README.md

 ));
 ```

-Or, if you are using Composer and Symfony 2.1.*, add to `composer.json` file:
+If you are using Composer and Symfony >= 2.1.*, add the following to `composer.json` file:

 ```javascript
 {